Ear Surgery In Your Dog Or Cat – The Only Permanent Cure For Chronic Otitis

 Most veterinarians probably postpone this operation longer than they should.
 The usual sequence of events is that we try every form of ear medication sold and concoct a few of our own before we inform the owners that surgery is the best answer.

 One must take special care to locate and avoid the facial nerve, which runs just below your pet’s ear canal.
-This nerve is responsible for tear secretions in the eye as well as eyelid and lip function on that side of the face.
+This nerve is responsible for tear secretions in the eye, as well as eyelid and lip function on that side of the face.
 So stretching or cutting this nerve will lead to complications.
 One also must isolate and avoid nicking the parotid salivary gland that surrounds the base of the pet’s ear.
-I personally do not worry that much about hearing loss.
-Most of the dog and cats that need this surgery already have quite extensive hearing loss that they have adapted to.
+I, personally, do not worry that much about hearing loss.
+Most of the dogs and cats that need this surgery already have quite extensive hearing loss that they have adapted to.

 Occasional complications are to be expected after any surgery.
 The older the dog is when this surgery is performed, the slower healing will occur and the greater the risk of complications.
 Salivary gland leakage into the surgical field occurs occasionally.
 These usually resolve themselves with time.
 Damage to the facial nerve, either due to the ear infection or stretching of the nerve during surgery, usually resolves during the next few weeks.
 If it should remain, it may be necessary to apply eye drops to the affected eye on a routine basis indefinitely to prevent dry eye.